-Students who are paid by the university can access their personal information, including direct deposit and pay stub information, by visiting eprofile.osu.edu and logging in with their name.# and password.
+Students who are paid by the university can access their personal information, including direct deposit and pay stub information, by visiting Workday and logging in with their name.# and password.
 Students are encouraged to enroll in direct deposit.
-You can enroll for direct deposit one business day after your appointment is entered into the Human Resource Information.
+You can enroll for direct deposit one business day after your appointment is entered into Workday.